posabsolute/inker/readme.md

 * grunt connect *- test emails in your browser from the root folder (http://0.0.0.0:8555/)*
 * grunt email *- Send a test email to any email inbox*
 * grunt litmus *- Send a test email to litmus*
+* grunt eoa *- Send a test email to Email on Acid*

 ## CSS with Inker